run-llama/llama_index/docs/docs/module_guides/workflow/index.md

 result = await handler
 ```

+## Deploying a Workflow

+You can deploy a workflow as a multi-agent service with [llama_deploy](../../module_guides/workflow/deployment.md) ([repo](https://github.com/run-llama/llama_deploy)).
+Each agent service is orchestrated via a control plane and communicates via a message queue.
+Deploy locally or on Kubernetes.

 ## Examples

 You can find many useful examples of using workflows in the notebooks below: